LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 }
 ```

-### Step 3: Subscribe to the event and act when it occurs:
+### Step 3: Subscribe to the event and act when it occurs

 ```C#
 // The autostart attribute triggers the class on startup so that your subscription gets registered [Autostart]